ejpsoil/inspire_soil_gpkg_template/sql/README.md

 - "u_wrbreferencesoilgroup" - UPDATE - check that only valid values ​​from the CODELIST of the version selected in the wrbversion field are entered in the "wrbreferencesoilgroup" field
 - "u_begin_today_soilprofile" - UPDATE - checks that, upon updating the table, beginlifespanversion is updated to today
 - "u_begin_today_soilprofile_error" - UPDATE - checks that, upon updating, endlifespanversion is greater than today
-- "i_check_depth_range" - INSERT - checks that at least one of profileelementdepthrange_uppervalue and profileelementdepthrange_lowervalue is not null.
-- "u_check_depth_range" - UPDATE - checks that at least one of profileelementdepthrange_uppervalue and profileelementdepthrange_lowervalue is not null.
 - "i_wrbproversion" - INSERT - checks that only valid values from the CODELIST wrbversion are entered in the "wrbversion" field
 - "u_wrbproversion" - UPDATE - checks that only valid values from the CODELIST wrbversion are entered in the "wrbversion" field